ai4work-stage/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 # Gen AI Node

-A Gen AI node is a key component in GALE's agent flow that lets you leverage LLMs for specific use cases.
+Gen AI nodes let you leverage LLMs for specific use cases.
 The node processes inputs and generates responses, which can be integrated into larger workflows within the agent flow.

 ## Add and Configure a Gen AI Node